Sarah's Story

 Death: September 13th, 1861 | Infant | in Parley's Park, Summit, Utah

-Memorial: Stone 10 | left column
+Memorial: Stone 10 | left column | 5th name

-John A. Clayton, Sarah's brother, wrote: “When we had almost reached our destination and were rejoicing that our journey was nearly done, sorrow again overtook our little family, my baby sister [Sarah Elizabeth Clayton] one year old, lacking just four days, was taken from us on September 13, 1861 in Parley’s Canyon where the road used to leave Parleys to cross over into Emigration Canyon, we buried her there.”
+“When we had almost reached our destination and were rejoicing that our journey was nearly done, sorrow again overtook our little family, my baby sister [Sarah Elizabeth Clayton] one year old, lacking just four days, was taken from us on September 13, 1861 in Parley’s Canyon where the road used to leave Parleys to cross over into Emigration Canyon, we buried her there.”

-Little Sarah Elizabeth, almost one-year-old, is buried at the mouth of Parley's Canyon in Utah.
+Little Sarah Elizabeth, almost one year old, is buried at the mouth of Parley's Canyon in Utah.